Image by Dear Jenna Photography, 2022

 Born and raised in Western Maine on her family’s 200 year old farm, Whitney was privileged to be raised by artists who nurtured her creative growth.
 She attended the University of Maine at Augusta with a focus in ceramics, quickly becoming acquainted with local artists and organizations, such as Maine Crafts Association, where she began working in 2013.
-Whitney now manages Shop Maine Craft, a new organization established in 2022 which operates retail-focused programming for Maine craft artists and members of the MCA.
+Whitney now works as Executive Director of partner organizations, Shop Maine Craft and Maine Crafts Association.

 With a focus on function, Whitney throws white clay on the wheel into simple forms and decorates with bold brushstrokes, stencils, and sgraffito.
 Her surfaces hold intuitive movement and gentle repetition with hints of bright color.
-She works in small series and sells them at local craft shows, markets, Maine galleries, and annual open studios in the spring and fall at her home in Bowdoin, Maine.
+She works in small series and sells them at local craft shows, markets, galleries, and annual open studio events at her home in Bowdoin, Maine.